Beyond the types of cloud already mentioned, there are a few others that offer some interesting, sky-gazing masterpieces.

 - Meteoroids: The near-constant influx of tiny particles of meteoroids could also contribute to the cloud formation.

-If your head isn't in the clouds and you want to learn more about this topic, visit the cloud-related links below.
+If your head isn't in the clouds and you want to learn more about this topic, visit the cloud-related links floating lazily in the next section.

 - How Acid Rain Works